rento666/My-Blog-By-Hugo-stack/content/post/2025/learn-nextjs-01/index.en.md

 ---

 title: "[01] Learning Next.js Framework: Installation, Routing, and Layouts"
-slug: "This article introduces the basics, routing, and layouts of Next.js, suitable for those with some React foundation."
+slug: "learn-nextjs-01"
-description:
+description: "This article introduces the basics, routing, and layouts of Next.js, suitable for those with some React foundation."
 date: "2025-10-26T11:37:50+08:00"
 lastmod: "2025-10-26T11:37:50+08:00"
 image: ""